2018ik/2018ik.github.io/_wiki/captive.markdown

 The epistles to the Philippians and Romans describes Paul was a slave of Christ, and 2 Peter likewise describes Peter as such.
 Revelation is also written to His slaves (Rev. 1:1).

 ## Significance

+## Testimonies

+### Testimony #1

+>I was going down the southwest freeway.
+I was there, it was a parking lot, way back many years ago.
+I was just stalled there, listening to a cassette tape.
+Brother Lee said this, we need to pray this prayer, when I heard him pray this prayer, I stopped the cassette tape and prayed it on the southwest freeway I could never forget it.
+It was "Lord, conquer me.
+Make me your captive.
+Never let me win.
+Defeat me all the time."
+I hope we would pray that prayer.
+You pray it one time the Lord will remember that.
+This is experiential, this is where the rubber meets the road so to speak.
+Yes we are His captives factually, but are we His captives experientially?
+We conquer Him and defeat Him all the time.
+We need to ask Him to defeat us all the time.
+If we win, and defeat the Lord, we are defeated.
+Our only true triumphs are Christ's triumphs over us, and that His defeats of us are our only true victories.